erenada/RNA_QC_APP/README.md

 This project builds upon the excellent work of the Bioconductor community, particularly the DESeq2, edgeR, and limma packages for RNA-seq analysis.

----

-**Current Focus**: The QC & Pre-processing Tool (Module 1) is complete and ready for production use.
-Development is now focused on Module 2 (Differential Expression Analysis) while maintaining and improving Module 1 based on user feedback.